Stillkid/Sisenet/README.md

 with ease of use and not so much complicated bs.

 As they say, "overengineered code for too many cases".
-This is what i believe alot of code is, rather than keeping things simple and accurate, certain code tends to be too "polymorphic" and extendable.
+This is what i believe alot of code is, rather than keeping things simple and accurate, certain code tends to be too extendable.

 How?